Annapurna Circuit Trek Packing List

 Hiking Socks

-And for a hassle-free experience, I recommend you pack the ones you’ve used a couple of times.
+And for a hassle-free experience, I recommend you pack the ones you’ve used several times.

 Thermal Socks